rkumar/zfm/README.md

 - Preferences changed will not be saved (I am not using any config file at present)

+If you want to source the m.sh file then you must remove the last line which calls myzfm.
+Now you can put this in your .zshrc:

+    source ~/bin/m.sh
+    alias m=myzfm

 Please use and give feedback.
 How can navigation be made faster / easier.
 What common use cases have i missed?